noah-rush/nba-visualizer/README.md

 ## Specs
 Six Degrees is built using react and express, and is currently deployed to heroku.
 All data comes from https://www.basketball-reference.com/, and uses both 2 player stats as well as box-score investigations.
 The data is stored in a Mongo Database.
 The visualization was made with D3, specifically using its very useful pack layout (https://d3-wiki.readthedocs.io/zh_CN/master/Pack-Layout/).

+## Todo
+The visualization is a little large and unwieldy, would like to add a feature that finds a path between two players within the large visualization a lot like this app (https://ginoreyes.me/nbasixdegrees/).
+(I swear I arrived at the name independently as well.)
+It would be cool to add 2 player, or even more player combined stats, and to replace the image not found placeholder with something that looks a little better.
+Also, the visualization is not responsive.